 In desperate times, people have fallen back on cannibalism to survive; for instance, there are reports of cannibalism during the North Korean famine in 2013, the siege of Leningrad in the early 1940s, and China’s “Great Leap Forward” in the late 1950s and 1960s.

 In Europe, from the 14 century up until the early 18th century, human body parts were knowingly sold and purchased as medications, particularly bones, blood, and fat.
 Even priests and royalty routinely consumed human body products in an effort to stave off anything from headaches to epilepsy, and from nosebleeds to gout.

 In some cultures, once a loved one has died, parts of them are consumed so that they, quite literally, become a part of you.
-To “civilized” minds, this seems disturbing, but to the minds of those that entertain these “transumption” rituals, burying your mother in the dirt or leaving her to be entirely consumed by maggots is equally disturbing.
+To “civilized” minds, this might seem disturbing, but to the minds of those that entertain these “

 In most civilizations, cannibalism is the last port of call, used only if the alternative is certain death.
 But what are the potential health consequences of eating one’s neighbor, if any?

 Although it seems “wrong,” the good news is, consuming cooked human flesh is no more dangerous than eating the cooked flesh of other animals.
 The same goes for the majority of the human body; the health implications are similar to that of eating any large omnivore.